Managing grief … personal priorities

 Treat or reward yourself occasionally with something you really enjoy:

-- Get a massage, a manicure, or a new hairstyle at a salon.
-You too, men.
+- Get a massage, a manicure, a pedicure (bliss) or a new hairstyle at a salon.
+Men too.

 - Go see a movie all alone (preferably, a comedy).